• Skip to primary navigation

 You can already see the luxuriously silky texture of the tomatoes, straight from the can!

-Just 3 steps to make this Simple Pizza Sauce
+Just 3 steps to make Simple Pizza Sauce

 1. Warm up a little olive oil, garlic and red pepper flakes (if you're feeling spicy) in a sauce pot.